ThereforeGames/unprompted/docs/MANUAL.md

 ### [config]

 Updates your Unprompted settings with the content for the duration of a run.
+Generally you would put this at the top of a template.

 Supports inline JSON as well as external JSON files.